-If you want to trade smarter, manage risk better, and avoid emotional mistakes start with position sizing.
+If you want to trade smarter, manage risk better, and avoid emotional mistakes, start with position sizing.
+It’s not optional.
+It’s foundational.

 What Is Position Sizing in Forex Trading?